cylleneus/cylleneus/README.rst

 Indexing
 --------

-Ready-made scripts are provided for indexing texts from the Perseus Digital Library (in JSON or TEI XML format), the LASLA corpus, the PHI5 corpus, and from plain-text sources (for instance, the Latin Library).
+Ready-made tools are provided for indexing texts from the Perseus Digital Library (in JSON or TEI XML format), the LASLA corpus, the PROIEL corpus, the AGLDT corpus, the PHI5 corpus, and from plain-text sources (for instance, the Latin Library).
 To index a corpus (or part of one), the raw source should be placed in an appropriately named directory within ``/corpus/<name>/text/``.
 Then you can use any of the scripts in the ``scripts`` directory, modifying it for your own needs.
 The script for indexing texts from the DLL can be adapted to any plain-text source document.
 If you want to use texts from another corpus entirely, you will need to create an indexing pipeline tailored to the structure of that corpus.
 See the documentation for instructions.

 Basic indexing functionality is also provided through a command-line interface. ``$ cylleneus --help`` displays the complete list of available indexing commands.

+To create the index for a corpus, you will need to have a folder ``text`` in an appropriately named directory.
+(For examples of the correct directory structure, see the sample corpora).

+``$ cylleneus create --corpus latin_library  # create the 'latin_library' corpus from scratch using the available texts``

 To add a document or documents to a corpus, you must provide the original source files and indicate the correct path.